cycle4passion/svelte-attach-gsap/README.md

 </main>
 ```

-A little cleaner solution would be to write an use:gsap action, but these have been sunsetted in Svelte 5 for `@attach` directives.
-This is the impetus for this package which is essentially a wrapper for GSAP.
-This means we can use GSAP's common animation methods directly in the markup, and Svelte will handle the lifecycle for us.
+A little cleaner solution would be to write an a svelte action (use:gsap), but actions are on the way out.
+Svelte 5 has an `@attach` directives.
+This is the impetus for this package providing GSAP's common animation methods directly in the markup, and Svelte will handle the lifecycle for us.

 ## Quick Start